Basic and Translational Research

 - Continually contribute to an ongoing, active AAS blog to highlight and illuminate contemporary issues that affect young surgeons

-It shall be the duty of the Committee on Information and Technology to recommend and implement newer methods to optimize communication or dissemination of information within the organization.
+It shall be the duty of the Committee on Technology and Communications to recommend and implement newer methods to optimize communication or dissemination of information within the organization.
 The committee’s mission shall be to bring advances in informatics to the benefit of the Association membership and to serve as liaison between the Association and industry in developing and showcasing new and emerging technologies as they apply to clinical care and research important to academic surgeons and surgical scientists.

 - Obtain input from all the committees and work with the AAS Webmaster to keep the website updated.
 Establish a timeline for updates (i.e., courses and awards timelines are pre-set, so should have dates that updated content is due).